 You’re also able to use the Raspberry NOIR camera for surveillance systems (vision at night very important), nightlife watcher and much more.

 Hopefully this guide has helped you be able to decide which Raspberry Pi camera you will need for your future project.
+There are benefits and cons to both of them but hopefully this guide has been clear enough to point out what those differences are.

 If you’re looking to start a new Raspberry Pi project then you should check out some of my cool projects I currently have up.
 I also have plenty more on the way so make sure you check back in the future.